nykevinwong/leetcode-review/interview-prep-notes/algorithm/sorting/sorting.md

 # How to test and dry run your sort algorithm quickly.
 Always use an array of length 4 and an array of length 5 to quickly dry run your sort algorithm.
 - Potential corner cases to test certain sort algorithm.
--- an empty array
+  - an empty array or null.
--- an odd-length array and an even-length array.
+  - an odd-length array and an even-length array.
+  - an array with duplicate keys or duplicate items.